Roger Robinson (academic): Sporting career and personal life

-As a nine-year-old Robinson saw Emil Zátopek win the 10,000m event at the 1948 Summer Olympics, which inspired him to start running seriously.
+As a nine-year-old, Robinson saw Emil Zátopek win the 10,000m event at the 1948 Summer Olympics, which inspired him to start running seriously.
 He began competing in running events for England in 1966, and would later compete for New Zealand internationally until 1995, including representing New Zealand at the 1977 IAAF World Cross Country Championships.
 In the 1980s, Robinson won his Masters age category at the Boston Marathon (2:20:15 in 1984), the Vancouver Marathon, and the New York City Marathon.
 For forty years he worked as an announcer or commentator for sporting events, including notably the 10,000m race at the 1974 Commonwealth Games, won by Dick Tayler, and the 1981 New York City Marathon.

 In 1983, Robinson met runner and author Kathrine Switzer while speaking at a running national championship in New Zealand.
 They married in 1987.
 Robinson has two children from a previous marriage.
 In 2006, Robinson and Switzer co-authored 26.2: Marathon Stories, an illustrated history of the marathon.
-In 2016 they both appeared in the Swiss documentary film Free to Run, about the history of marathon running.
-He has continued running into his 70s and 80s following knee replacements in his right leg in 2011 and in his left leg in 2017; he has nicknamed his knees Russell and Mark respectively, after the surgeons who carried out the operations.
+In 2016, they both appeared in the Swiss documentary film Free to Run, about the history of marathon running.
+He has continued running into his 70s and 80s following replacement of his right knee in 2011 and his left knee in 2017; he has nicknamed his knees Russell and Mark respectively, after the surgeons who carried out the operations.
 In 2019 he established the Roger Robinson Scholarship for competitive runners at Victoria University.
-In February 2022 he held the over-80s New Zealand men's mile record, and in May 2022 won the men's over-80 category of the National Senior Games 10K in Florida.
+In February 2022, he held the over-80s New Zealand men's mile record, and in May 2022 won the men's over-80 category of the National Senior Games 10K in Florida.
 As of 2022 Robinson and Switzer divide their time between homes in New Paltz and New Zealand.